splunk/splunk-ansible/docs/advanced/default.yml.spec.md

   * Boolean to determine whether the installer is local (false) or remote (true)
   * Default: true

-  license_master_included: <bool>
-  * Boolean to determine whether there exists a separate license master
+  license_master_url: <str>
+  * Hostname of remote Splunk Enterprise license master instance.
+May be overridden using SPLUNK_LICENSE_MASTER_URL environment variable.
+  * Default: null

+  cluster_master_url: <str>
+  * Hostname of remote Splunk Enterprise cluster master instance.
+May be overridden using SPLUNK_CLUSTER_MASTER_URL environment variable.
-  * Default: false
+  * Default: null

   preferred_captaincy: <bool>
   * Boolean to determine whether splunk should set a preferred captain.
 This can have an effect on day 2 operations if the search heads need to be restarted